ethersphere/swarm-docs/contents/messaging/pss.rst

 .. important::
   ``pss`` does not guarantee message ordering (`Best-effort delivery <https://en.wikipedia.org/wiki/Best-effort_delivery>`_) nor message delivery (e.g. messages to offline nodes will not be cached and replayed) at the moment.

-Handshakes
-^^^^^^^^^^

-``pss`` provides a convenience implementation of Diffie-Hellman handshakes using ephemeral symmetric keys.
-Peers keep separate sets of keys for a limited amount of incoming and outgoing communications, and create and exchange new keys when the keys expire.

 Protocols
 ^^^^^^^^^